-This is a transcription of the audio lecture The Art of the Initiate, which you can download for free.
+This is a transcription of the audio lecture Path of Initiation 04 Art of the Initiate originally given live on Gnostic Radio, which you can download for free.

 In ancient times, all of the knowledge that was taught to humanity was presented in an integral way, in an integrated form.
 It is only in modern times, very recent times, that humanity has developed the tendency or the desire to compartmentalize knowledge, or to separate forms of knowledge.
 In our ancient past, art, science, philosophy, and religion were taught as one - no element was separated or taught as a separate school.
 Amongst the Egyptians, the Persians, the Chinese, the Aztecs, all of the ancient civilizations, the great philosophers, the kings, and wise men and women always taught and spoke and wrote and delivered their teachings in a very integrated way.
 In modern times, we have lost that tradition.

 One of the forms in which the synthesis of wisdom and knowledge was taught was through a symbol called "the cross."
 The cross is ubiquitous to humanity; it appears in every culture.
 The cross has four hands or limbs that stretch out from a central point.
 The central point in the context of this lecture is the synthesis, is the combination, the unification of all the elements of wisdom and knowledge.
 So if we were to examine the breadth and scope of all of human knowledge and wisdom, we would say it is synthesized in the heart of this cross, but its four major parts would be:

 If you have been listening to the lectures and studying the books of Gnosis, you have undoubtedly recognized that Gnosis teaches religion, that Gnosis teaches philosophy, and Gnosis teaches science.
 But what about art?
 This concept or aspect of the teaching, the art of Gnosis, somehow manages to elude some students and instructors.